African Safari: Discovering Tsavo East and Amboseli

 The adventure begins

-Finally, it was our time.
-We met with our driver and guide Babu, a friendly clumsy man who could speak our language.
-The group on our 4×4 was cool, the music was good, and everything was just perfect as we hit the road toward our first stop: Tsavo East Park.
+Finally, African Safari began.
+We met our driver and guide, Babu—a friendly and slightly clumsy man who surprisingly spoke our language.
+The group in our 4×4 was great, the music was lively, and the vibes were perfect as we hit the road toward our first destination: Tsavo East National Park.

 A little bit of charity